Understanding mitral regurgitation

 Some people feel no symptoms for years, while others notice them right away.
 The most commonly reported symptoms of

-mitral regurgitation may include:
+mitral regurgitation may include1-4:

 Fatigue or low energy